Reby0217/miniProject3/README.md

 ## Project Description

-This is a project that creates an S3 Bucket with the properties of the versioning and encryption using AWS CDK with the help of AWS CodeWhisperer.
+This is a project that creates an `S3 Bucket` with the properties of the versioning and encryption using AWS CDK with the help of `AWS CodeWhisperer`.
 It uses an environment created by `AWS CodeCatalyst` and generates CDK app code in `AWS Cloud 9`.

 ### Key Steps